-The department offers a number of electives for students.
-There are three semester course electives: Statistics, Statistics 2, and Probability.
+The department offers several electives for students.
+There are two semester course electives: Data Analysis & Probability and Statistics.
 These courses can be taken in the same year, or students can choose to pair them up with courses in other subjects.
-The courses are taught using the combined technology of the graphing calculator and FATHOM computer software.
 Other elective college preparatory courses include College Math Seminar CP and College Algebra and Trigonometry CP.
 Students who would like to pursue advanced studies in mathematics can also take AP Statistics, AP Calculus AB or BC, and/or Multivariable Calculus.